We've made a ridiculous amount of prescription sunglass inserts and pride ourselves on the satisfaction of our customers.

 How long does it take to make my insert?

-Currently it takes 7 to 14 business days from the time we receive your order and information.
-Some prescriptions may take a little longer.
+Custom inserts may take up to 14 business days from the time we receive your order and information.
+Some prescriptions and/or frames may take a little longer.
 We will send you an email with tracking information when your insert ships.

 What do I need to get started?